Abstracts and Sessions

 How can I access a copy of my abstract submission and/or print a receipt for my abstract handling fee?

-Visit www.sfn.org/cfa to log into your Presenter Portal to access a read-only copy of your abstract submission and your receipt for your paid abstract handling fee.
+Log into the OASIS Presenter Portal to access a read-only copy of your abstract submission and your receipt for your paid abstract handling fee.